Virtual Mission Track Waste Management & Circular Design South-East Asia

 October 23, 2020

-As part of the virtual mission to South-East Asia, Holland Circular Hotspot has been organising a series of activities which take place from October to December for the track ‘Waste Management and Circular Design.
-The broader mission is focused on promising sectors for Dutch entrepreneurs and knowledge institutions active in agrifood & technology, water management and technology, and waste management and circular design.
+As part of the virtual mission to South-East Asia, Holland Circular Hotspot organised a series of activities for the track ‘Waste Management and Circular Design.
+The broader mission, which took place from October to December 2020, was focused on promising sectors for Dutch entrepreneurs and knowledge institutions active in agrifood & technology, water management and technology, and waste management and circular design.

-Get an insight of a selection of the events that took place.
+Get an insight of a selection of the events that took place below.

 Official mission Kick-off with Dutch Minister Sigrid Kaag